 But why does it matter how quickly it happens?
 And what are the wider implications of melting sea ice?

 1. Loss of ice means more heat is absorbed

-Albedo is a measure of how well the earth’s surface reflects sunlight.
-Snow-covered sea ice has a high albedo and reflects 85 per cent of sunlight.
-But the open water revealed as ice melts is darker and absorbs more – reflecting just seven per cent.
-The less sunlight is reflected, the more heat the planet absorbs.
+Albedo is a measure of how well a surface reflects sunlight.
+Snow-covered sea ice has a high albedo and reflects 85% of sunlight.
+But the open water revealed as ice melts is darker and absorbs more – reflecting just 7%.
+The less sunlight the Earth’s surface reflects, the more heat the planet absorbs.

 “As sea ice retreats, sunshine that would have been reflected back to space by the bright ice is instead absorbed by the ocean, which heats up, melting even more ice.”

 The heat doesn’t only warm the oceans.
 Francis explains excess heat entering the oceans during summer is later released back into the atmosphere – raising atmospheric temperatures too.
-It’s one important reason why the Arctic is warming faster than the rest of the planet.
+It is one important reason why the Arctic is warming faster than the rest of the planet.

 2. Melting Greenland ice sheet raises sea levels

 As land ice melts, it adds freshwater to the oceans causing sea levels to rise, and surface melt from Greenland is increasing, as the image below shows.
-Satellite data suggest over the last 20 years, the Greenland ice sheet has lost 140 billion tonnes of ice per year.
+Satellite data suggest over the last 20 years, the Greenland ice sheet has lost 140bn tonnes of ice per year.

-This has raised sea levels by about 7.8 millimetres – 12 per cent of total sea level rise in that time.
-The newest climate models project that by 2100, Greenland’s ice sheet could contribute four to nine centimetres to sea level.
+This has raised sea levels by about 7.8 millimetres – 12% of total sea level rise in that time.
+Climate models project that by 2100, Greenland’s ice sheet could contribute four to nine centimetres to sea level.
 Earlier estimates had put that figure anywhere between one and 12 centimetres.

 “[S]mall increases in ocean temperature can quickly destabilise glaciers that flow into the oceans, and so we could expect further ice losses due to that effect too.”